TchilDill/openpile/docs/source/usage.rst

 Jupyter Notebooks/IPython are recommended platforms to learn how to use openpile as it provides an interactive experience.

 Example 1 - Create a pile
 =========================

 A pile can be created in the following way in openpile.
-It is strongly advised to use the Pile.create() constructor to ensure that data validation and post-processing of the object is performed.
+It is strongly advised to use the :py:meth:`openpile.construct.Pile.create` constructor to ensure that data validation and post-processing of the object is performed.

 .. code-block:: python